Ashwin-MJ/UniCom/docs/program-docs/general/Guide.md

 Here they can edit their bio and degree by clicking the required button, as well as see their own courses and feedback they have received.

+The option of uploading a profile picture has also been included.

 ### Customise Options

 Both lecturers and students have the option to customise their list of categories and messages which they use to give feedback.
 This can be customised on the following page: